 One of the most popular Nintendo video games, “The Legend of Zelda,” an action-adventure video-game series, kicked off in the U.S. this year after success in Japan a year earlier.
 Since then, 19 sequels have been introduced, with more than 70 million copies sold: It continues to evolve.

 The handheld video game console Game Boy by Nintendo sold 40,000 units on the first day of its release in July in the U.S. Starting with five games included with the original console, it grew to 815 titles.
 It was discontinued in 2003 to make way for more advanced technology.

 You may also like: What homes are like in 25 places around the world

 1990: 'Beverly Hills 90210'

 A soap opera depicting affluent teens at an upscale California high school, “Beverly Hills 90210” kicked off this year and ran for 10 years as a popular teenage TV fad.
-Covering issues such as drug use, teen suicide, and abortion, the program started off slowly before taking off the following year, when it became one of Fox's top shows.
+Covering issues such as drug use, self-harm among teens, and abortion, the program started off slowly before taking off the following year, when it became one of Fox's top shows.
 Dolls, books, fashions, and fan clubs followed; the series was rebooted as "90210" in 2008 on the CW.

 1991: Hypercolor sportswear

 Popular with middle- and high-school youngsters, Hypercolor T-shirts, shorts, pants, sweatshirts, and other clothing were touchable, heat-sensitive outerwear that changed color with the heat of the body wearing them, or the hands touching them.
 Originally made in the late 1980s by Generra, the fad took off in 1991, with the company selling $50 million between February and May.
 The company—and its concept—went bankrupt a year later.